jayshah5696/pravah/README.md

 Implements the search functionality using the Tavily API and web scraping.

 ### `retrieval.py`
 Manages text chunking, embedding, and retrieval using BM25 and FAISS.
+Includes reranking functionality using FlashRank.

+## Contributing

+We welcome contributions to Pravāha!
+Please feel free to submit issues, feature requests, or pull requests to help improve the project.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details or visit [MIT License](https://opensource.org/licenses/MIT).